Archomeda/AutoSaliens/README.md

-                              Enabling this will cause the application to try to send certain API calls earlier to account for network latency (default: enable) planet <id>                 - Shows information about a planet planets                     - Shows the list of all planets strategy [strategy]         - Shows or sets the current active strategy (to reset to default, use: 0) zone <planet_id> <zone_pos> - Shows information about a zone zones <planet_id>           - Shows the list of the zones of a planet
+                              Enabling this will cause the application to try to send certain API calls earlier to account for network latency (default: enable) planet <id>                 - Shows information about a planet planets [option]            - Shows the list of all planets strategy [strategy]         - Shows or sets the current active strategy (to reset to default, use: 0) zone <planet_id> <zone_pos> - Shows information about a zone zones <planet_id>           - Shows the list of the zones of a planet